 Apple's next generation of smartwatch has been the subject of rumours for several months, as is always the way with the Cupertino company and its devices.
 No sooner has one product launched, than its successor is being fantasised about and leaks are spreading across the internet like wildfire.

 In the case of the second generation Apple Watch, it's forgivable because it's just shy of two years since the first generation was announced.
 Granted, it's only just over a year since it hit shelves, but still, we're getting impatient here.
 No one expected the Apple Watch 2 to be revealed at the iPhone 6S launch last September as that was only five months after the first generation went on sale, but there were some that were pinning their hopes on the March 2016 event.
 Sadly, they were left disappointed.

 The big question we all want the answer to is when will Apple announce a new Watch and what will it feature.
 Apple has given nothing away of course, but there are plenty of those rumours and fantasies flying around so we've rounded them all up.
 Here's everything we know so far about Apple Watch 2.

-Apple Watch 2: Name
+Apple Watch 2: What will it be called?